The responsible administrator for this section is the Office of Community Standards. The Office of Student Affairs has approval authority.

 General Bylaws of the Town of Amherst are found at: https://www.amherstma.gov/DocumentCenter/View/1967/Town-of-Amherst-General-Bylaws

-4.2.2.
+4.2.1.
 Open Containers of Alcohol: No person shall consume any alcoholic beverage nor possess or transport any open can, bottle or other container containing any alcoholic beverage outdoors on any town street, sidewalk, way and public property including, but not limited to, parking lots, parks, school playgrounds, recreation areas or conservation areas (Special Town Meeting—February 26, 1986 – Art.
 51).

 4.3.
 AOD Under the Amherst College Student Code of Conduct

 4.3.3.
-Hard Alcohol: Hard alcohol (30% ethanol or greater) in any volume may only be possessed, stored, or used in bedrooms assigned to persons who are 21 or more years of age.
+Hard Alcohol: Hard alcohol (30% ethanol or greater) may only be possessed, stored, or used in bedrooms assigned to persons who are 21 or more years of age.
 Consequently, hard alcohol is not permitted for possession, storage, or use in lounges, hallways, or other parts of residence halls or other buildings on campus except when the College has expressly authorized it.
 Examples of exceptions include College-organized tent parties and other College-sponsored events.

 4.3.7.
 It is the responsibility of individuals and student groups to ensure that legally possessed alcohol is not stored in an unsupervised manner in which someone underage may access it.